We may receive a commission on purchases made from links.

 There are plenty of television shows that don't make it to the air because they are terrible, but sometimes there's an idea that comes along that's so ill advised that it never even gets a pilot.
 Such was the case with the planned 2016 series "Mail Order Family," a series whose very premise prompted immediate backlash upon its announcement.
 And while the network and showrunners offered adamant defenses of the concept, they wisely scrapped the project.

-Entertainment Weekly reported that the series would've been produced by prolific TV writer Jackie Clarke and would have been a quasi-autobiography chronicling the life of a Filipina woman who comes to the U.S. at the behest of a widowed man who wants a new wife and someone to help bring up his two daughters.
+Entertainment Weekly reported that the series would've been a quasi-autobiography produced by prolific TV writer Jackie Clarke.
+It would've centered on the life of a Filipina woman who comes to the U.S. at the behest of a widowed man who wants a new wife and someone to help bring up his two daughters.
 Human rights activists were not thrilled about the then-upcoming program "Mail Order Family."
 Critics voiced concerns that the proposed series was glorifying the objectification of women, downplaying the horrors of human trafficking, and peddling offensive racial stereotypes.
 Within 48 hours, the network reversed course and cancelled "Mail Order Family" entirely.

 "NBC Flushes 'Men's Room,'" read the pun-errific headline in Variety in 2004 when it was announced that the network had given the John Cho sitcom the heave-ho.
 According to the outlet, the series had received a mid-season order earlier that year, meaning it likely had a 13- episode commitment when production was halted.
 But this wasn't just a case of scrapping a bad idea before it went too far, as NBC and Cho himself had already been out publicly promoting the series to drum up interest ahead of its debut.